aws/karpenter-provider-aws/website/content/en/pre-docs/getting-started/_index.md

 Review the [provisioner CRD](/docs/provisioner-crd) for more information.
 For example, `ttlSecondsUntilExpired` configures Karpenter to terminate nodes when a maximum age is reached.

+Note: This provisioner will create capacity as long as the sum of all created capacity is less than the specified limit.

 ```bash
 cat <<EOF | kubectl apply -f -
 apiVersion: karpenter.sh/v1alpha5